 4 Simple Rules for Using Spanish Accent Marks & Tildes

-Most beginners ignore accent marks when they appear while learning Spanish.
-They don’t know what they mean, or know how to use them correctly.
-Beginners often assume that their word processor will help automatically place them when typing in Spanish and that accent marks and rules aren’t mandatory to fully understand Spanish.
+Most beginners ignore accent marks while learning Spanish.
+They don’t know what they mean, or how to use them correctly.
+Beginners often assume that their word processor will help place them when typing in Spanish and that accent marks aren’t mandatory to fully understand Spanish.

 This isn’t true, and ignoring them only hinders your learning.
 The good news is that they’re easier to learn than they seem.
 Understanding Spanish accent marks enables you to appreciate one of the many beautiful aspects of Spanish that makes it unique.

 Intro to the Spanish Alphabet, Greetings, & More

 Counting and Using Numbers in Spanish

 Using Verbs to Form Complete Sentences

 How to Describe Locations & Directions Using "Estar"

 If you understand Spanish accents, you’ll not only impress native speakers, but you’ll also know how to pronounce words precisely, and you won’t be confused when you come across a written word with an accent.